marcin-lawrowski/wise-chat/readme.txt

 = How to send messages using just keyboard in multiline mode? =

 After you type a message use the key combination: Shift + ENTER

-= How to display a list of online users in the sidebar?

-Just use `Wise Chat Channel Users` widget.
-It displays a block containing list of online users for given channel.
-Go to `Appearance -> Widgets` and add `Wise Chat Channel Users` widget to the sidebar.
-You can additionally set:

-* title - a title for the block (it may be empty)
-* channel - a name of the channel (empty value means the default channel is used)
-* options - use here the syntax and list of attributes of `[wise-chat]` shortcode

 == Screenshots ==